- Current Intake

 To be recognised as a centre of excellence in the field of Electronics engineering where learners are nurtured in a scholarly environment to evolve into competent professionals to benefit society

-- Evolve a curriculum which emphasizes on strong engineering fundamentals with the flexibility to choose advanced courses of interest and gain exposure to tools and techniques in Biomedical engineering.
+- Evolve a curriculum which emphasizes on strong engineering fundamentals with the flexibility to choose advanced courses of interest and gain exposure to tools and techniques in Electronics Engineering.

 - Encourage a teaching-learning process in which highly competent faculty share a symbiotic association with the institutes of repute.

-- Facilitate creation and dissemination of Biomedical engineering knowledge through a digitally-enabled learning environment.
+- Facilitate creation and dissemination of Electronics engineering knowledge through a digitally-enabled learning environment.

 - Develop academic and infrastructural facilities with modern equipment and other learning resources and encourage reciprocal sharing with other institutes through networking.

-- Establish a centre of excellence to enhance academia – biomedical industry partnership and work on collaborative projects.
+- Establish a centre of excellence to enhance academia – Electronics industry partnership and work on collaborative projects for benefit of society.

 - To enable the students to apply Electronics Engineering knowledge to design technically sound systems, adapt to new technologies through lifelong learning and excel in their career.